Music sequencer: Types of music sequencer

-Also, music sequencer can be categorized by its construction and supporting modes.
+Also, a music sequencer can be categorized by its construction and supported modes.

 Analog sequencer

-Analog sequencers are typically implemented with analog electronics, and play the musical notes designated by a series of knobs or sliders corresponding to each musical note (step).
-It is designed for both composition and live performance; users can change the musical notes at any time without regarding recording mode.
-And also possibly, the time interval between each musical note (length of each step) can be independently adjustable.
-Typically, analog sequencers are used to generate the repeated minimalistic phrases which may be reminiscent of Tangerine Dream, Giorgio Moroder or trance music.
+Analog sequencers are typically implemented with analog electronics, and play the musical notes designated by a series of knobs or sliders for adjusting the note corresponding to each step in the sequence.
+It is designed for both composition and live performance; users can change the musical notes at any time without regard to recording mode.
+The time interval between each musical note (length of each step) may be independently adjustable.
+Typically, analog sequencers are used to generate repeated minimalistic phrases which may be reminiscent of Tangerine Dream, Giorgio Moroder or trance music.